corticon/corticon.js-samples/DynamicForms/docs/Rule Author's Guide/AuthoringFormRules.md

 - `type = ‘YesNo’`

-  Description:   Dropdown of Yes or No, stored as Yes or No
+  Description:   Dropdown of Yes or No, stored as string value Yes or No